Everything We Know About 'Dear White People' Season 4

 Season 3 of the Netflix comedy ended on quite a cliffhanger.

 The Netflix comedy Dear White People began life as creator Justin Simien's 2014 indie film of the same name and has achieved popularity in its own right as an episodic adaptation.
-The satirical series, which, like the movie, follows a group of vocal Black students speaking out against racism at predominantly white, prestigious Winchester University, was officially renewed for a fourth and final season following the release of Season 3 back in August 2019, so class should be back in session soon.
+The satirical series, which, like the movie, follows a group of vocal Black students speaking out against racism at predominantly white, prestigious Winchester University, was officially renewed for a fourth and final season following the release of Season 3 back in August 2019.
 What will Winchester's outspoken Sam, Lionel, and their friends be up to this time, and how will Dear White People end?
 Here's everything we've turned up about Season 4 so far.

 How many episodes will Dear White People Season 4 have?Like the first three installments, Season 4 will also be 10 episodes.